Lung Cancer Misdiagnosis Claims

 For a solicitor to negotiate compensation on your behalf, it will be necessary to build a case against the doctor or hospital where the duty of care owed to you was breached.
 This is done through the collection of evidence and information, including medical assessments from experts.
 This will be required to confirm whether the errors suffered led to a worsened condition of your health or additional pain and suffering that should have been avoided.

 The amount of compensation that is awarded to you will depend upon the severity of the suffering that has been caused by the misdiagnoses or late diagnosis of cancer.
-Our solicitors will seek to secure the highest awards possible by demonstrating the failures in the duty of care and the level of implications that this has had on your life.
+Your solicitor will seek to secure the highest awards possible by demonstrating the failures in the duty of care and the level of implications that this has had on your life.